ZCai25/glm-fastapi-app/README.md

 # GLM Model Deployment with FastAPI, Docker, Kubernetes, and GitLab

-## Overview
+## Overview and project goal
+The purpose of this project is to deploy a "segmentation" model for the marketing depoartment.
+The outcome of the model prediction is whether a customer purchased a product(y=1) or not (y=0).
+By deploying this model, we can help the marketing depoartment decide which customers receive an advertisement for the product.

 This project demonstrates the deployment of a Generalized Linear Model (GLM) using the FastAPI framework, Docker containers, Kubernetes orchestration, and GitLab for Continuous Integration/Continuous Deployment (CI/CD).
 The GLM model is served as a web API, providing predictions based on input data.
+In the end, we also discuss the performance testing to identify bottleneck, and various options to outcome it.

 ## Project Structure